hjwp/python-osc-qlab-interface/captions/act2.md

 Vieni, cara Susanna,
 finiscimi l'istoria!

-> How long has this been going on?
+> How long has
+> this been going on?

+    Hvor lenge har dette pågått?

 SUSANNA: